scholtzm/php-minecraft-avatars/README.md

 $avatar->show()
 ```

-Combo class has 2 special methods `setX` and `setY` which allow you to move the full around.
+Combo class has 2 special methods `setX` and `setY` which allow you to move the skin around.

 ## License